mehulagg/gitlab/doc/development/internal_api.md

 When called from Gitaly in a `pre-receive` hook the changes are passed and those are validated to determine if the push is allowed.

+This endpoint is covered in more detail on [its own page](./internal_api_allowed.md), due to the scope of what it covers.

 ```plaintext
 POST /internal/allowed
 ```